joeording3/enhanced-video-downloader-2024/README.md

   `/api/config` as `log_file`.
 If `LOG_FILE` is not set in the environment, the server sets it at startup to a stable default path `server_output.log` in the project root.
 You can override this path from the Options page (Log File field) or by setting `LOG_FILE` in your shell or `.env`.
-  The server writes a startup line to this file on boot: `Server starting on <host>:<port>`.
+  Logs are emitted in structured NDJSON format (one JSON object per line) so you can parse and sort easily.
+Request logs include optional `start_ts` and `duration_ms` fields for latency analysis.
   When running under Gunicorn via the CLI helpers, Gunicorn's access and error logs are also wired by default to the same log file.

   Log path precedence:
   - `LOG_FILE` environment variable (if set)